28/fileprocessor/README.md

 For more details check the source code of the namespace and of the tests.
 Also there are more examples on the project [page](http://theparanoidtimes.org/projects/filer).

+There is another namespace regarding HTML assertion - `org.theparanoidtimes.filer.html.assertion` that contains wrapper functions that are used for a Java interop feature.
+[This](/java/FilerMain.java) file is a sample of how *filer* functions can seamlessly be called from Java.
+There is a [blog post](http://theparanoidtimes.org/blog/2018/06/09/hidden-in-plain-java/) explaining it in detail.

 ## License

 MIT License